Kato-Shi/reqres/ReqresIntegratedApplication.WebAPI/warehouse-frontend/README.md

 # TeamShift Lite Warehouse Frontend

 A lightweight React single-page app that sits on top of the existing ASP.NET Core warehouse API.
-It exercises ReqRes-backed login plus GET/POST/PUT/PATCH flows for employees, resources, and warehouse assignments without any database.
+It exercises a local demo login (to avoid upstream ReqRes 401s) plus GET/POST/PUT/PATCH flows for employees, resources, and warehouse assignments without any database.

 ## Getting started